 The Law School, though it does not provide individual class rank information (see above), does provide individual GPAs.
-Once you have computed your own GPA, you can contact the Law School Registrar to see if your computation of your GPA matches that of the Law School.
+GPAs may be confirmed by checking the unofficial transcript posted in Symplicity or, if you have computed your own GPA, you can contact the Law School Registrar to see if your computation of your GPA matches that of the Law School.

 You are not required to include information about your GPA or class standing on your résumé.
 If, however, you do decide to include it, be sure it is correct.
 Employers routinely call the Law School Registrar's Office asking for confirmation that a law student's GPA or class standing as represented on the student's résumé is accurate.
 The Registrar is not free to release information about your GPA or class standing to a third party, but does either "confirm" or "not confirm" any information the student has provided to the employer.
 It is critical, therefore, that you not make mistakes in calculating your GPA, since an employer might assume that your mistake was a deliberate misrepresentation.
-If you want to be certain that your GPA is correct, you may email the Registrar at email@example.com to verify your computations.
+If you want to be certain that your GPA is correct, you may confirm your GPA by checking the unofficial transcript posted in Symplicity, or you may email the Registrar at firstname.lastname@example.org to verify your computations.

-Official transcripts are available from the Office of the Registrar online at http://ordertranscript.wisc.edu.
+Official transcripts are available from the University of Wisconsin-Madison Office of the Registrar online at http://ordertranscript.wisc.edu.
 There is a charge of $10.00 per official transcript.

-You can have a copy of your unofficial transcript, known as your Student Record, emailed to you from your "My UW" account.
+You can have a copy of your Student Record emailed to you from your "My UW" account.
 A demonstration video on the university Registrar's website shows how to do this: http://registrar.wisc.edu/isis_helpdocs/studentrecords_demos/RequestMyStudentRecord/RequestMyStudentRecord.htm

 Students who have previously attended the University of Wisconsin-Madison have the option of requesting from the Law School Registrar a Law School-produced course history report.
 Such a report will contain information with respect to courses, credits, and grades from a student’s current matriculation period (i.e., Law School courses), but will not contain information from a previous matriculation (e.g., when the law student was an undergraduate).
-See the Law School Registrar (Room 5107) for details.
+Email the Law School Registrar (email@example.com) for details.
 Only timely requests will be honored.